 In addition to his contentious practice, Michael advises on regulatory issues and applications for authorisation.
+He drafts regulatory and disciplinary rules and procedures.
 He has a particular knowledge of the Legal Services Act 2007 and Solicitors Act 1974.

 Michael's advice is informed by his broad experience in public policy.
 He joined the Civil Service Fast Stream after university and worked in policy roles for eight years.

 He was a civil servant at the Ministry of Justice, performing a variety of policy and project management roles in relation to regulatory policy and business change.
 He subsequently worked at the Legal Services Board on developing the framework for regulating alternative business structures (ABS) and on workforce development in the legal services sector.
 His experience includes instructing government lawyers and Parliamentary Counsel on the content of primary and secondary legislation, and briefing and advising ministers and senior judges.

 Michael trained at Russell-Cooke and qualified as a solicitor in March 2013.

 - Solicitors Regulation Authority v Virmani (SDT Case No 11569-2016) – acting for the SRA in Solicitors Disciplinary Tribunal proceedings resulting in findings of a lack of integrity and failure to maintain public trust.
 The Respondent was fined £50,000.